v4l3rio/agentcrafter-asmd-project/docs/wallsfromllm/README.md

 // Detailed configuration
 wallsFromLLM {
-  model = "gpt-4o"
+  Model >> "gpt-4o"
-  prompt = "Generate a symmetrical maze with four quadrants, each with different complexity levels" }
+  Prompt >> "Generate a symmetrical maze with four quadrants, each with different complexity levels" }

 // Mixed with manual walls